How To Apply For FSCD, PDD, & AISH

 • The diagnosis must not be a condition for which the primary need is for medical care or health services.

 After you fulfill the requirements and the necessary documentation, you can apply for FSCD online.
 Create an account and fill up your application at myAlbertaSupports.
-You will need to provide supporting documents such as:

 • Proof of citizenship or permanent residency